 Howe Racing 22412S K727 Lower Ball Joint, Steel Cap, Screw-In

-Hobby Stock, Modified, Sport Mod, Stock Car, Screw-in Ball Joint Type, 7 degree Degree of Taper
+Hobby Stock, Modified, Sport Mod, Stock Car, Lower Position, Screw-in Ball Joint Type, Steel

 Howe Precision Ball Joints offer the precision of a spherical bearing with the misalignment range of a ball joint.
 Their rugged steel housings will withstand impacts that can destroy other ball joints.
 Plus, even if you manage to damage the joint, they are fully rebuildable.
 The alloy steel ball studs are process coated for low friction and long wear.
 You will feel the difference in smooth travel and easy steering effort.